Audreym98/amath482/README.md

 # AMATH 482 Winter 2020
 ## Computational Methods For Data Analysis
+This repository features projects from AMATH 482.
+The final report and MATLAB or Python code is included in each project folder.
 #### Assignments:
 **HW1: An Ultrasound Problem**<br/>
 **HW2: Gabor Transforms**<br/>